amcadams9619/watson-online-store/README.md

 *  I have sufficient authorization in current Slack team to create Bot’s

 Create a New Slack team
-Here's how to create a new Slack team

 1. Visit the team creation page: (https://slack.com/create)
 2. Enter your email address.
 Make sure it's an inbox you can access for the next step!
 <p align="center">